scharch/SONAR/README.md

-SOAnAR - Software for Ontogenic ANalysis of Antibody Repertoires
+SONAR - Software for Ontogenic aNalysis of Antibody Repertoires
 ===========

-Antibodyomics pipeline developed collaboratively by the Vaccine Research Center, NIH and Columbia University.
+Antibodyomics 2.0 pipeline developed collaboratively by the Vaccine Research Center, NIH and the Shapiro lab at Columbia University.

 More information coming.
 In the meantime, please see: